Sarah Atereth

-Sarah Atereth is an American recording artist, singer, songwriter, dancer, choreographer and producer, known for her sultry vocal style, unique lyrics and dynamic dancing.
-Atereth has had five consecutive hit songs worldwide, including two No. 1 UK hits as reported by MusicWeek and DMC magazines.
+Sarah Atereth is an American recording artist, singer, songwriter, dancer, choreographer, and record producer.
+Atereth has had five consecutive hit songs worldwide, including two No. 1 UK hits.

-Biography
+Early life and education

-Atereth was born and raised in Denver, Colorado, United States, where she performed in the local theatre scene and graduated valedictorian of her high school class.
-She left Denver to pursue her artistic passions in New York City.
-While in New York, she trained as a singer with Juilliard voice professor, Beverley Johnson and as a dancer with Fred Benjamin, the head of jazz department at Alvin Ailey American Dance Theater.
+Atereth was born and raised in Denver, Colorado, where she performed in the local theatre scene.
+She moved to New York City where she trained as a singer with Juilliard voice professor, Beverley Johnson and as a dancer with Fred Benjamin, the head of jazz at Alvin Ailey American Dance Theater.
 Atereth is a graduate of Columbia University.